What is a Lasting Power of Attorney

 Businesses usually prioritise crisis management and prepare for issues such as floods, computer hacking or theft.
 Fewer will consider preparing for senior business-decision makers losing their physical ability or mental capacity to exercise their control.
 Although agents may have been appointed under contract, where the principal lacks capacity, agency decisions can no longer be legally made on their behalf.

-If you require further information or wish to have a Lasting Power of Attorney or a Business Lasting Power of Attorney drafted, get in touch with our expert team today by calling: 020 7052 3545 or emailing the team at: firstname.lastname@example.org
+If you require any further information or wish to have a Lasting Power of Attorney or a Business Lasting Power of Attorney drafted then please get in touch with our specialist team by telephone on 020 7052 3545 or by email at firstname.lastname@example.org